unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     ID     OWNER          SUBMITTED   RUN_TIME     ST COMPLETED   CMD
     1144.0   osguser50       3/6  00:17   0+00:00:27 C   3/6  00:28 /share/training/..

 You can see much more information about your job's final status using the `-long` option.
+To close the work of `condor_history` (as it may keep traversing the very long history of jobs on this submit server), use Ctrl-C, as you did for the `watch` command.

-## Job Output
+### Job Output

 Once your job has finished, you can look at the files that HTCondor has returned to the working directory.
 If everything was successful, it should have returned:

-* `job.output`: An output file for each job's output
+* `job.output`: An output file for each job's terminal-printed output ("standard output")
-* `job.error`: An error file for each job's errors
+* `job.error`: An error file for any error messages ("standard error")
-* `job.log`: A log  file for each job's log
+* `job.log`: A log file for each job's HTCondor logging information

-Read the output file.
-It should be something like this:
+Read the output file, which should show something like the below:

     $ cat job.output
     Start time: Wed Mar  8 18:16:04 CST 2017